Python

 Exceptions

-Section titled “Exceptions”| Exception | Parent | .status |
+Section titled “Exceptions”| Exception | Parent | Attributes |

 |---|---|---|

-XmemoryAPIError | Exception | HTTP status code or None |
+XmemoryAPIError | Exception | .status, .code, .details (each None when absent) |

-XmemoryHealthCheckError | XmemoryAPIError | HTTP status code or None |
+XmemoryHealthCheckError | XmemoryAPIError | .status (HTTP status code or None) |